sharpmachine/framework/wp-content/plugins/seo-ultimate/readme.txt

 = Compatibility =

 * **What's the minimum version of WordPress required to run SEO Ultimate?**
-	In order for all the features to work, you need to be using WordPress 3.3 or above.
-SEO Ultimate will run on WordPress 3.1.3 or above, but a few features might not work.
-If you're using a WordPress version older than 3.1.3, SEO Ultimate will refuse to activate.
+	* WordPress 3.3 is required for all of the features to work properly.
+	* WordPress 3.2 is required for SEO Ultimate to run without crashing.
+(SEO Ultimate will refuse to activate under an older version of WordPress.)

+* **Will SEO Ultimate work on multisite setups?**
+	Yes.
+SEO Ultimate versions 7.2.6 and later are designed to work on networks running WordPress 3.3 or later.

 = General FAQ =